How to drive product adoption? Get 10+ tactics from our foolproof playbook

 The essential product adoption metrics

-To track your success, you need to know the right metrics that make sense of your data:
+To track your success, you need to know the right metrics that make sense of your data in a crowded 2026 software market:

 How long does it take to get a user from starting a trial to the activation event?
+In an era where 81% of companies are automating SaaS processes to handle growing app complexity, your TTV must be near-instant.
 The shorter, the better!

 Product qualified leads (PQLs)